 Candidates who successfully follow this syllabus will have a good knowledge and understanding of the principles, concepts and techniques of accounting.
 It lays a secure foundation for further study of Accounting or related subjects.
 In addition, it provides a worthwhile course for candidates who will end their study at the Advanced Subsidiary or Advanced level stage.
 This syllabus will be particularly suited to candidates who have followed the IGCSE O’Level Accounting (4AC0) syllabus.

 Unit 1 (WAC11) will continue to cover the preparation of the financial accounts of unincorporated associations and basic costing.
-Unit 2 (WAC12) will continue to cover the Limited Company and the legal requirements for disclosure and those embodied in International Standards and recognized practices together with more advanced Management Accounting principles.
+Unit 2 (WAC12) will continue to cover the Limited Company and the legal requirements for disclosure and those embodied in International Standards and recognised practices together with more advanced Management Accounting principles.

 Update to the syllabus for (IAS) International Accounting Standards